Understanding Education in Houston

 Why academic outcomes matters to Houston

 Individuals who struggle to read critically, understand mathematical concepts, and graduate from high school are most likely to have limited prospects — academic, professional, social, economic — in the future.
 Established literature has found that student performance in third-grade reading2 and eighth-grade math or algebra3 are most predictive of future educational outcomes.
-Three key indicators — standardized test performance, high school graduation rates and dropout rates — illustrate, in part, how Houston-area schools are serving students.
+Three key indicators — standardized test performance, high school graduation rates and non-completion rates — illustrate, in part, how Houston-area schools are serving students.

 The data

-STAAR third-grade reading scores dip five points after pandemic
+STAAR third-grade reading scores surpass pre-pandemic performance

 Third grade has been identified as important to reading literacy because it is the final year children are learning to read, after which they are “reading to learn.”
 Proficiency in third grade reading exams correlates with success in future academic outcomes,5 including success in higher-level math coursework,6 eighth-grade reading level and college enrollment.7 Moreover, research has shown that third-grade students who do not read proficiently are four times more likely to not graduate from high school on time than those who read proficiently.8 Analysis from the TEA found that among third-graders who did not meet grade-level-standards in reading, only 5% caught up within two years.